Joseph C. Smith

-Joseph C. Smith (August 13, 1883 – March 22, 1965) was an American violinist, composer, dance band leader and recording artist most popular in the second and third decades of the 20th century.
+Joseph Cyrus Smith (August 13, 1883 – March 22, 1965) was an American violinist, composer, dance band leader and recording artist most popular in the second and third decades of the 20th century.

 Biography

 Joseph Cyrus Smith was born in Sag Harbor, New York in 1883.
 He was of Russian ancestry on his father's side, and Austrian on his mother's.
 He was a working musician by the time he was 16, and by 1903 was known for working in dance bands.
 In 1914 he landed the important post as resident dance band at New York's Plaza Hotel, where he stayed for nine years.
 He moved to Montreal and began a sequence of broadcasts on station CKAC.
 In the late 1920s he traveled widely as leader, including Canada, Europe, and both coasts of the United States.
 From the 1920s through the 1940s he worked as an arranger for the Robbins Music Corporation.
 He settled down in the New York City area in the 1930s, and retired in 1945, moving to Florida.
 He died of a myocardial infarction at a Miami Beach hospital on March 22, 1965.
 At the time of his death he was married to Margaret Lynch.